yugabyte/yugabyte-db/docs/content/preview/faq/general.md

 ## Why is a group of YugabyteDB nodes called a universe instead of the more commonly used term clusters?

 A YugabyteDB universe packs a lot more functionality than what people think of when referring to a cluster.
-In fact, in certain deployment choices, the universe subsumes the equivalent of multiple clusters and some of the operational work needed to run these.
-Here are just a few concrete differences, which made us feel like giving it a different name would help earmark the differences and avoid confusion.
+In fact, in certain deployment choices, the universe subsumes the equivalent of multiple clusters and some of the operational work needed to run them.
+Here are just a few concrete differences, which made us feel like giving it a different name would help earmark the differences and avoid confusion:

 - A YugabyteDB universe can move into new machines, availability zones (AZs), regions, and data centers in an online fashion, while these primitives are not associated with a traditional cluster.

-- It is very easy to set up multiple asynchronous replicas with just a few clicks (in the YugabyteDB Anywhere).
-This is built into the universe as a first-class operation with bootstrapping of the remote replica and all the operational aspects of running async replicas being supported natively.
-In the case of traditional clusters, the source and the async replicas are independent clusters.
+- You can set up multiple asynchronous replicas with just a few clicks (using YugabyteDB Anywhere).
+This is built into the universe as a first-class operation with bootstrapping of the remote replica and all the operational aspects of running asynchronous replicas being supported natively.
+In the case of traditional clusters, the source and the asynchronous replicas are independent clusters.
 The user is responsible for maintaining these separate clusters as well as operating the replication logic.

-- Failover to asynchronous replicas as the primary data and failback once the original is up and running are both natively supported within a universe.
+- Failover to asynchronous replicas as the primary data and fallback once the original is up and running are both natively supported in a universe.

 ## What is the difference between `ysqlsh` and `psql`?